Skip to main content

 Next steps

 For long-running processes that should run in the background while you develop, add a run script.
-For more information on setup scripts, see this doc.
+For more details about how setup scripts work, see Scripts.